atreececoding/Rental-car-system/README.md

 # Rental-car-system
 This is a working rental car system that I programmed for one of my CS courses.
-It should my ability with inheritance, console based applications, and files.
+It shows my abilities with inheritance, console based applications, and files.